-‘There are two means of refuge from the misery of life: music and cats’.
-Einstein was a brilliant scientist, but this, for us, is what truly sums up his genius (he was a great animal lover, and particularly devoted to his cat, Tiger).
-So, what could be better than a list of famous songs about cats?
-Here’s our pick of the best cat songs to add to your purrfect Spotify playlist (pawlist?)
+‘There are two means of refuge from the misery of life: music and cats.’
+Einstein was a brilliant scientist, but this, for us, is what truly sums up his genius (he was a great animal lover, particularly devoted to his cat, Tiger).
+So, what could be better than a list of the best songs about cats?
+Here's our pick of the best cat songs to add to your purrfect Spotify playlist (pawlist?).

 Popular Songs About Cats